 MQTT client in ABAP Platform 1809

 MQTT (Message Queuing Telemetry Transport) protocol was designed in 1999 for machine-to-machine (M2M) communication and recently gained its popularity also within Internet of Things (IoT) scenarios.
-The support for MQTT is also offered by SAP Cloud Platform.
+The support for MQTT is also offered by SAP Business Technology Platform.

 MQTT is a lightweight messaging protocol based on publish-subscribe infrastructure.
 There is a central message broker and clients can connect to it to send and receive messages.
 With ABAP platform 1809 the MQTT protocol (Version 3.1.1) is also supported in ABAP stack.
 ABAP application server acts as a client and can publish messages and subscribe to the message broker to receive events.